bahmutov/cypress-tests-apache-in-docker/README.md

 ## Run image

 Once the image is built, start it with `npm start`.
 This should start Docker container `my-site` and expose the Apache server at `http://localhost:8080`.
+Set this url as `baseUrl` in the [cypress.json](cypress.json) file.

 ## Test it using Cypress